Frequently Asked Questions….

 I am pregnant can I come to classes?

 If you are an existing pole student at MVPA you must notify your instructor as soon as you are aware you are pregnant.
-You are welcome to train at our open training sessions only at MVPA up until 12 weeks or to the point at which your doctor / midwife is happy for you to do this.
-During pregnancy our insurance does not cover your continued training; we are unable to teach you anything new that your body is not used to.
-New students who are pregnant unfortunately cannot start classes.
+You are welcome to train at MVPA up until 12 weeks or to the point at which your doctor / midwife is happy for you to do this.
+During pregnancy our insurance does not cover your continued training; we are unable to teach you anything new that your body is not used to, so if you attend group classes you will repeat familiar content only.
+New students who are pregnant unfortunately cannot start classes until after delivery.

-I’ve just had a baby can I join pole / aerial classes?
+I’ve just had a baby when can I come back to classes?

 Are men allowed?